Jean Bodin: Law and politics

-Bodin became well known for his analysis of sovereignty, which he took to be indivisible, and to involve full legislative powers (though with qualifications and caveats).
+Jean Bodin became well known for his analysis of sovereignty, which he took to be indivisible, and to involve full legislative powers (though with qualifications and caveats).
 With François Hotman (1524–1590) and François Baudouin (1520–1573), on the other hand, Bodin also supported the force of customary law, seeing Roman law alone as inadequate.

 He hedged the absolutist nature of his theory of sovereignty, which was an analytical concept; if later his ideas were used in a different, normative fashion, that was not overtly the reason in Bodin.
 Sovereignty could be looked at as a "bundle of attributes"; in that light the legislative role took centre stage, and other "marks of sovereignty" could be discussed further, as separate issues.
 He was a politique in theory, which was the moderate position of the period in French politics; but drew the conclusion that only passive resistance to authority was justified.

 Bodin's work on political theory saw the introduction of the modern concept of "state" but was in the fact on the cusp of usage (with that of Corasius), with the older meaning of a monarch "maintaining his state" not having dropped away.
 Public office belonged to the commonwealth, and its holders had a personal responsibility for their actions.
 Politics is autonomous, and the sovereign is subject to divine and natural law, but not to any church; the obligation is to secure justice and religious worship in the state.

 Bodin studied the balance of liberty and authority.
 He had no doctrine of separation of powers and argued in a traditional way about royal prerogative and its proper, limited sphere.
 His doctrine was one of balance as harmony, with numerous qualifications; as such it could be used in different manners, and was.
 The key was that the central point of power should be above faction.
 Rose sees Bodin's politics as ultimately theocratic, and misunderstood by the absolutists who followed him.

 Where Aristotle argued for six types of state, Bodin allowed only monarchy, aristocracy and democracy.
 He advocated, however, distinguishing the form of state (constitution) from the form of government (administration).
 Bodin had a low opinion of democracy.